zkcrossteam/zkc-by-example/examples/hello-world/hello-world.md

 ## Overview

-This is a tutorial for initializing an instance of the WebAssembly module and calling the functions within it using ZKC-SDK.
+This is a tutorial for initializing an instance of the WebAssembly module and calling the functions within it.

 ## Setup

 ### Prerequisite

-> All the required dependencies are in `package.json`, and you can install all of them with the `pnpm i` command.if you just prefer to run a single example, you can also install the required dependencies individually with the following commands

 - [ZKC-SDK][1], which can be installed by executing: